jwwalls/final_project/README.md

 By Jeremie Walls

-A 3-D visualzation tool to make learning Data Strutures more fun and interactable.
+A 3-D visualzation tool to help make learning Data Strutures fun and interactive.

 ## Technologies Used